markterweele/windows-itpro-docs/windows/deployment/update/includes/wufb-restart-notifications-compliance-deadlines.md

 # [Windows 11, version 22H2 and earlier](#tab/22h2)

+The following notifications are what the user sees on Windows 11, version 22H2 and earlier, depending on the settings chosen by the user and the IT administrator:

-When **Specify deadlines for automatic updates and restarts** is set while restart is pending, before the deadline occurs:
+When **Specify deadlines for automatic updates and restarts** is set:

 For the first few days, the user receives a toast notification in the corner of their screen.
 The notification includes the deadline date, and options to either restart now, pick a time to restart, or restart tonight once active hours ends.